 June 13, 2010; 0805 AM.
 Columbia Slough ramp at Lombard Avenue.

-Dry Bag Dave (left) and Paddlin' Paul at the Columbia Slough ramp,
+Dry Bag Dave (left) and Paddlin' Paul at the Columbia Slough ramp, wondering if they really remembered everything. |

 I had turned 66 years old in April that year, and Dryden D. is six years my junior.
 We're both in good shape, relatively, and feel very much at home in our kayaks.
 I don't think either of us had any trepidation about this trip, only a sense of adventure and of doing something we'd both wanted to do for some time.
 And so we set off down the slough, past a number of strange-looking log structures (fish habitat created by the City), and made a right turn into the Willamette River where we were met by a stiff headwind.
 We looked at each other and smiled that knowing smile; the Columbia River wind was already blowing.